helenahartmann/awesome-PhD/README.md

 - [DOWNLOAD SCIENTIFIC PAPERS](https://twitter.com/AStrasser116/status/1576648460194807808?s=20&t=9Zfcge_IfN5hzMf7Dt9Pxw): Many roads lead to you being able to read a scientific paper...check your options in this handy flowchart.
 - [ETYMOLOGY OF THE BRAIN](https://twitter.com/etymology_nerd/status/1515312745125584896?s=20): Want to know how some parts of the brain got their names?
 Check out this cool image.
 - [fNIRS CHEATSHEET](https://twitter.com/katharina_stute/status/1579119875082985472?t=ljO6m2u8XxfazCZLVhBbsg&s=19): A hitchhiker's guide to fNIRS data analysis for beginners.
-- [GITHUB CHEATSHEET](https://twitter.com/NikkiSiapno/status/1593882400983072769?t=iOvK_Nm0pe4DrpNL9C0njw&s=19): Confised by commit, stage, stash, fetch, etc. on GitHub?
+- [GITHUB CHEATSHEET](https://twitter.com/NikkiSiapno/status/1593882400983072769?t=iOvK_Nm0pe4DrpNL9C0njw&s=19): Confused by commit, stage, stash, fetch, etc. on GitHub?
 Here's the sheet for you.
 - [JUPYTER NOTEBOOK CHEATSHEET](https://www.edureka.co/blog/wp-content/uploads/2018/10/Jupyter_Notebook_CheatSheet_Edureka.pdf)
 - [R CHEATSHEETS](https://www.rstudio.com/resources/cheatsheets/): There are loads of cheat sheets to help you find your way around in R.